fazendadosoftware/vue-cli-plugin-leanix/docs/guide/index.md

 # add the leanix plugin to the project
 vue add leanix

-# launch the development server
+# launch the development server and start coding!
 yarn serve # or npm run serve
 ```